Joadevy/Informovies/README.md

   - [Author](#author)

 ## Overview
-Informovies is an app where you can search information about all series and movies available.
-You can also look for recommendations, actors and actresses, trailers, and much more.
+Informovies is an app where you can search for information on all available series and movies.
+You can also find recommendations, actors and actresses, trailers, ratings, release dates, and more.

-Besides, in future updates, it'll include a backend for auth users and keeping their directly bookmarks in a database instead of local storage.
+Additionally, in upcoming updates, it will include a backend for authenticated users and store their bookmarks directly in a database instead of local storage.

 ### Features
 ↠ Search for media
 ↠ Media page with information about
 ↠ Recommendations based on the content clicked
 ↠ Movies page
 ↠ Tv shows page
 ↠ Filter content by genres
 ↠ Actor page details

 ### Built with